ayalo/TFM_fraud_36/README.md

 def **gf_filter_dom_ip_edges(g, min_edge)**:  # filtar count>15 visitas  en el grafo. # Usada en DI y DD
 ```
     Function to select only the nodes in the graph with more than a given weight passed as parameter, in order
-    to filter non relevant data to construct an smaller graph .
+    to filter non relevant data to construct an smaller graph s
     :param g: original gf_dom_ip GraphFrame
     :param min_edge: value to dismiss all the nodes on g below the limit_edge value . limit_edge value indicate the
             number of visits domain-ip (if for a src - dst tuple : edge_weight <  limit_edge this row is discarded)